miteash/mbowlscore/README.md

 to run the commandline program please type the following
 > mvn exec:java -Dexec.mainClass="com.mt.Main"

+or even
+> mvn exec:java - may also work

 This will start the program and ask a user to input pin fallen per throw per frame basis and it will show the score of the game enjoy try this out